HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
-  - Switch to the before DOCTYPE system identifier state.
+  - Switch to the before DOCTYPE system information state.
 - U+0022 QUOTATION MARK (")
   - This is a missing-whitespace-after-doctype-system-keyword parse error.
-Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (double-quoted) state.
+Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (double-quoted) state.
 - U+0027 APOSTROPHE (')
   - This is a missing-whitespace-after-doctype-system-keyword parse error.
-Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (single-quoted) state.
+Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (single-quoted) state.
 - U+003E GREATER-THAN SIGN (>)
   - This is a missing-doctype-system-identifier parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Switch to the data state.
 Emit that DOCTYPE token.
 - EOF